 Another green option is carpet tiles, because small sections rather than entire carpets can be replaced when stains or other problems occur.
 One particularly green carpet tile manufacturer is FLOR, whose products are made with renewable, recycled and recyclable content.
 The company also takes back its old carpet tiles for recycling and reconstitution into new recycled fibers and backing materials.
 FLOR’s products use some synthetic materials, but most styles meet or exceed the Carpet and Rug Institute’s “Green Label Plus” standards for low VOCs.
 Greenfloors.com offers yet another option for synthetic carpeting made from recycled and recyclable materials, while Mohawk’s Aladdin carpet is made from recycled PET soda bottles.

 While carpeting in one form or another is no doubt the softest option, cork flooring is also warm and somewhat cushy.
 Cork is inherently green because it’s made from the bark of the cork oak tree which grows back every three years with little to no fertilizer or pesticides needed.
 It’s also resistant to mildews, molds and other unwelcome microbes.
-Cork flooring is also a nice choice to “warm up” kitchen and bathroom floors.
-U.S. Floors offers a wide variety of cork and other sustainable flooring options.
+Cork flooring is also a nice choice to “warm up” kitchen and bathroom floors, cork floors showroom Australia offers a wide variety of cork and other sustainable flooring options.

 Of course, keeping tidy is also key to a healthy indoor environment: Frequent vacuuming of rugs and cleaning of flooring can help reduce exposure to toxins like lead and pesticides that can be tracked in from outside.
+Carpet cleaning in irvine will make sure your carpets are deeply cleaned.
 Using doormats and removing shoes when coming inside can also help mitigate such risks.

 CONTACTS: Green Depot, www.greendepot.com; FLOR, www.flor.com; The Carpet and Rug Institute, www.carpet-rug.org; Greenfloors.com, www.greenfloors.com; U.S. Floors, www.usfloorsllc.com.